marcellogalhardo/marcellogalhardo.dev/content/posts/2023/namespace-for-extension-functions.md

 It didn't change much but the approach has a few advantages:
 * It ensures that code in the same package can only access the extension function with a direct import;
-* It helps humans (and tools) to identify what file the extension is coming from;
+* It helps humans, and tools, to identify what file the extension is coming from;
 * But most important, it has the right level of discoverability*.

-What I mean with discoverability is that IntelliJ IDEA has a hierarchy for suggesting auto-complete in the following order:
+What I mean with discoverability is that IntelliJ IDEA seems to have a hierarchy for suggesting auto-complete in the following order:
 - Member functions
 - Global extensions
 - Object extensions